dennis-kurochkin/grokking-algorithms/README.md

-# grokking-algorithms
+# Grokking Algorithms

-My take on Grokking Algorithms
+In this repository I train my algorithmic thinking and data structures knowledge.